Our goal is to share information and products that are truly helpful to renters.

 - Do you have any other fees?

 - When do I have to pay you the savings?
-(Some require this shortly after the negotiation before you’ve received the benefit others will allow for monthly payments.)
+(Some require this shortly after the negotiation before you’ve received the benefits and others will allow for monthly payments.)

 - What forms of payment do you accept?
 Do I need a debit or credit card to work with you?